 The pain began around the time I started high school.
 I’d sit in English class, trying to concentrate on analyzing Shakespeare, but couldn’t focus because of a constant aching and fullness in my bladder.
 Even after I used the bathroom, that sensation remained, varying from a minor discomfort to a sharp, excruciating pain.

-It took 15 years to discover that I was suffering from interstitial cystitis, a disorder that impacts up to 12 million people in the U.S. alone, 90 percent of whom are women.
-That means that 3 to 6 percent of all women in this country suffer from this condition, also known as painful bladder syndrome or bladder pain syndrome.
+It took 15 years to discover that I was suffering from interstitial cystitis, a disorder that impacts up to 12 million people in the U.S. alone, about 66 percent of whom are women — which means 3 to 6 percent of all women in this country suffer from this condition, also known as painful bladder syndrome or bladder pain syndrome.

 If you've never heard of interstitial cystitis, I’m not surprised.
 Many urologists (and in my experience, particularly male physicians), continue to dispute its existence, dismissing or misdiagnosing patients with these symptoms.